MariaRue/continuous_random_dot_motion_task_paradigm/README.md

 When recording data (EEG and maybe Eyelink):

 > create_stimuli('parameter.csv', 0, <session>, 0, 0, 0, 0);

+Again, check running_the_task.docx to see how we run our code if you're confused.

 ## Training participants
 This involves exposing participants to different forms of the task which become more difficult and more representative of the real task over time.
 An example training document (which helps you during training, especially with the respect to the code you need to run) can be found in *training_doc.docx*.
 The first two sessions are discrete-committed, then three (i.e. 3-5) are discrete-averaged, and the last seven (i.e. 6-12) are continuous-averaged.